clarkgrubb/data-tools/doc/TOUR.md

 `od -b` is an unequivocal way to look at the data.
 It removes the confusion caused by the character encoding assumed by the display.
 On the other hand it is difficult to make sense of octal bytes.

-The *data tools* install a version of the editor [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.  `F1` for help, `^S` to search, `^X` to exit.
+The *data tools* install a version of the editor [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied: `F1` for help, `^S` to search, `^X` to exit.
 Emacs key bindings can often be used for movement.  `hexedit` displays the bytes in hexadecimal.

 If some of the bytes in a file are ASCII, such as when the encoding is one of the many 8-bit extensions of ASCII, then `od -c` will display the file in an unequivocal yet easier-to-interpret way: